vonschutter/RTD-Setup/modules/theme-manager/README.md

 ## Good For

 - Applying every available element from one installed theme.
-- Mixing application, Shell, icon, cursor, light or dark preference, and wallpaper settings.
+- Mixing application, Shell, icon, cursor, light or dark preference, and wallpapers from `/opt/rtd/themes/wallpaper`.
 - Applying complete RTD desktop profiles with screenshot previews.
+- Handing KDE Plasma users to the RTD KDE Look and Feel helper, with native KDE settings as a fallback.

 ## Requirements